 6 - Click on the Target tab at the top of the screen.
 In this tab, you can define with which target issues to synchronize the source issues.

 In our example, we will synchronize them with the Task tickets in the WaterCleaner project.

 7 - Click on the Content tab at the top of the screen.

 Here we can define which fields, comments and attachments to synchronize.
-In our example, we will only set up the attachments synchronization.

 8 - In the "Attachments" section, enable the Synchronize attachments option.